Q-CCIIT: Measuring the Quality of Caregiver–Child Interactions: Free Webinar for Early Childhood Professionals

 Do you want to better understand caregivers’ interactions with infants and toddlers?

-On March 17, Mathematica will launch a groundbreaking new quality measurement observation tool, now available to the early childhood community (including program administrators, professional development providers, researchers, and others) during a webinar from 1:00 p.m.
+On March 17, Mathematica launched a groundbreaking new quality measurement observation tool, now available to the early childhood community (including program administrators, professional development providers, researchers, and others) during a webinar from 1:00 p.m.
 2:00 p.m.
 (ET).
 The measurement tool—known as Quality of Caregiver–Child Interactions for Infants and Toddlers, or Q-CCIIT—collects information about caregivers' interactions with children up to ag 36 months.
 Q-CCIIT data can be used to understand how caregivers in particular classrooms and family child care homes:

 - Engage in positive and nurturing interactions;